Westfalenstadion o Signal Iduna Park, the biggest German stadium

 appointed to 2021 Signal Iduna Park for commercial reasons, It should not detract from the large number of parties and things that have

-happened at club level. to get started, The stadium can boast exhausting all their seats in every game of Borussia Dortmund, thanks in part to the Südtribüne, Tribune larger foot in Europe, what with 25.000 giving encouragement and encouraging people overhand his team, convert the premises into a true hotbed.
+happened at club level.
+For a start, The stadium can boast exhausting all their seats in every game of Borussia Dortmund, thanks in part to the Südtribüne, Tribune larger foot in Europe, what with 25.000 giving encouragement and encouraging people overhand his team, convert the premises into a true hotbed.
 Some even have stated that when the yellow background of Südtribüne roars, The stadium trembles, an affirmation, certainly, It shows the heat of public of Borussia.

 And is that despite its 39 years of existence, the Westfalenstadion has lived an intense life.
 Which it is itself one of the best stadiums in the world, and according to The Times, the best.